rinikerlab/Physical_Chemistry_Practicum-Molecular_Dynamics_Simulations/README.md

  Additional content of the teaching unit can be found in the literature folder:
  * Introduction to MD
- * Introduction to the biologic Question: Insights into peptide alpha-Helix formation
+ * Introduction and guided exercise: Insights into peptide alpha-Helix formation
  * How to visualize a molecule

  ### preperation material